MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ## WireGuard on the peer's client machine

 **WireGuard is an exchange of keys.** Your OPNsense firewall's WireGuard cannot connect with a peer it doesnt have a key for.
-So, go ahead and skip this step if you're doing a [WireGuard Site-to-Site VPN](#wireguard-tunnel-subnet-interface).
+Go ahead and skip this step if you're not using WireGuard as a Roadwarrior setup.
+This step is for the client machine's peer setup.
+If you're doing a WireGuard Site-to-Site VPN you may [proceed to the interface creation](#wireguard-tunnel-subnet-interface).

 There are many ways to do this, we'll use **COPY/PASTE**.
+For ease of use, you can copy/paste a generated config from OPNsense in the [WireGuard Peer Generator](#wireguard-peer-creation---peer-generator) instead of using the clients below to generate one.

 ### What is your machine?